-- Give your pet a comfortable, quiet place to recover for at least 24 hours.
+- Provide a comfortable, quiet place for recovery during the first 24 hours.

-Contact us immediately if you have any concerns about how your pet is recovering from surgery.
-We care deeply for pets at our hospital and their care is always our utmost concern.
-Thank you for trusting us with your four-legged family member!
+Please do not hesitate to contact us if you have any concerns about how your pet is recovering from surgery.
+Thank you for trusting us to care for your four-legged family member!

 My dog is VERY energetic!!
 The staff and doctors are understanding, friendly and caring.
 They take time to explain everything throughly.
 My dog is happy to go for appointments.